Dominguez1st/card-combat/docs/index.md

 * [Zxing](https://github.com/zxing/zxing)
 	* A library that will generate QRCodes that will contain information that will create a deck.

+	    * The app will be able to run without Zxing but will lose the QR code functionality.

 * [QRCode Scanner](https://developers.google.com/ml-kit/vision/barcode-scanning/android)
 	* A library that will allow the camera to read QRCodes.

+        * The app will be able to run without QRCode Scanner but will lose the QR code functionality.

 ## Stretch goals/possible enhancements